Xidomas/Interneto-Technologijos-darbas/README.md

-# Unofficial MAL Client
+# Unofficial MAL Manga Client
-- [x] Replace "WEB system" with your system name

 ## Description
 - [ ] My system will allow users to use mal  functions using android app.

 ## Entity definition
+Manga - entity
+characters -
+news
+pictures
+stats
+forum
+moreinfo
+reviews	Page number (integer)
+recommendations
+userupdates	Page number (integer)

 - [ ] Define the entity ("object" that will be manipulated) of WEB system
 - [ ] Entity should have a name
 - [ ] Entity should have 3 mandatory attributes: